net-daemon/docs/docs/v2/started/installation.md

 There are several ways to deploy your apps.
 You could just run the development project and set it up yourself.
 NetDaemon provides a convenient ways to run your apps:
 - Using a Home Assistant add-on
 - In a docker container
+- Or using the template as base deploy your own.

 So let's set it up before we can deploy the apps to it.

+## NetDaemon versions
+This doc describes setting up the V2 version.
+For NetDaemon v3 please checkout [installing the NetDaemon V3](v2/started/installation_v3.md).

 ## Install NetDaemon as a Home Assistant add-on
-Two versions are provided, release and dev.
-If you feel you always want the latest and greatest changes you can choose the dev build but be prepare that things break!
+Two versions are provided, release and dev for both NetDaemon version 2 and version 3.
+If you feel you always want the latest and greatest changes you can choose the dev build for the version that you selected but be prepare that things break!

 1. Make a folder structure under your Home Assistant configuration directory to use for NetDaemon apps. `/config/netdaemon`